martzin23/bitmap-export-raymarcher/README.md

 - The format of `scene.txt` files is explained in `0_instructions_scene.txt`.
 - It can render animations as an image sequence if `frameMax` is higher than `frameMin` in the scene file.
     - There are no animated elements by default so every frame would look the same.
-    - You can use the `sceneSettings.frameCount` variable to get the frame number and use it in the code to add animated elements.
+    - `sceneSettings.frameCount` contains the frame number that can be used in the code to add animated elements.
-    - You need to use other software to convert the rendered image sequence to a video file.
+    - Other software is required in order to convert the rendered image sequence to a video file.

-# Renders
+## Renders

 ![render_025](/showcase/render_025.png)